outsidedav/swift/app_launch/mobile_applaunch.md

  - **Accelerate feature deployment**

     Accelerate delivery of features to your app through controlled release by mitigating risks.
-Release features to subset of audience segments and make larger rollout or roll back decisions based on real time feedback.
+Release features to subset of audience segments and make larger rollout or roll back decisions based on real-time feedback.
 Separate feature rollouts from regular release cycles.

  - **Segment Audience**

-    User segments can be defined based on demographic, contextual and behavioral attributes.
-Alternativel,y features can be rolled out to certain percentage of the entire user base.
-Key Performance indicators can be defined for each feature and client side code instrumented to measure the results.
+    User segments can be defined based on demographic, contextual, and behavioral attributes.
+Alternatively, features can be rolled out to certain percentage of the entire user base.
+Key Performance indicators can be defined for each feature and client-side code to measure the results.

  - **Adapt application based on context**